In 1962, E.B. Weiss predicted that pre-selling, branding, and advertising would render the traditional salesman useless.

 Workflow automations integrated in a sales CRM are ideal for businesses focused on achieving inbound success.
 They're a set of actions that are automatically executed based on set triggers.

 For example, you can create workflows to automate sending out welcome emails to new leads using lead properties-owner, stage, campaign, source, country, etc. According to Insidesales, 35 to 50 percent of sales go to the vendor that responds first.
 By automating your emails to prospects, you lower the risk of losing potential business.

 Some sales CRMs even trigger web hooks to send notifications to third-party apps that generate an invoice using your accounting tool as soon as the deal is closed or won.

 Inbound is the new way of selling.
 Although outbound still has a place in sales, as buyer behavior evolves, businesses and sales teams must align their selling strategies to buyer preferences in order to stay in business and grow.

 A good sales CRM allows sales reps to implement an effective inbound sales process by prioritizing leads according to buyer persona.
 Through lead intelligence, sales reps can structure conversations, add value, and prioritize buyer needs above their incentive to sell.

-Rebecca Richard is a Product Marketer for Freshsales, a sales CRM for SMBs.
+About the author: Rebecca Richard is a Product Marketer for Freshsales, a sales CRM for SMBs.